 So science is integral to scenario analysis.
 In some scenarios, it plays a positive force in achieving a Great Transition.
 In others, it may contribute to degeneration and collapse.
 Either way, it plays a pivotal role in imagining the global future.
 What we can say for sure is that citizen science should play a vital role in both shaping and achieving the just and resilient future that all people of good will seek to attain.

-Cite as Jerome Ravetz, "Democratizing Science in an Age of Uncertainty," interview by Allen White, Great Transition Initiative (June 2016), http://www.greattransition.org/publication/democratizing-science.
+Cite as Jerome Ravetz, "Democratizing Science in an Age of Uncertainty," interview, Great Transition Initiative (June 2016), http://www.greattransition.org/publication/democratizing-science.